brandur/sorg/content/passages/003-koya.md

 The end of the hike was a bittersweet moment.
-Our sore feet welcomed it, but it was sad to see the trail go, and we were only partially comforted by the beautiful vistas before us as a consolation prize.
+Our sore feet welcomed it, but it was sad to see the trail go, and we were only partially comforted by the beautiful vistas before us as consolation prize.
 We visited the foot of the waterfall, then checked in at a local inn with an eccentric owner who'd asked for our hiking schedule, and refused to give us a reservation because he didn't think